FrankM1/docs/content/install/local.md

 ## Starting & Stopping

-Ghost runs in a separate background process and remains running until you stop it or restart your computer.
+Qazana runs in a separate background process and remains running until you stop it or restart your computer.
 So you may find these commands useful for taming it:

-* `ghost stop` to stop Ghost
+* `ghost stop` to stop Qazana
-* `ghost start` to start Ghost
+* `ghost start` to start Qazana
 * `ghost log` views logs
-* `ghost ls` to list all running Ghost blogs
+* `ghost ls` to list all running Qazana blogs

 #### Troubleshooting
 For troubleshooting and errors, try searching this documentation and [FAQ section](/faq/) to find information about common error messages.